canonical/ubuntu-mir/README.md

 ## Packages without a MIR bug

 This is a special case for things that are in main for quite some time.
-Those packages are in main without an launchpad bug based MIR process.
+Those packages are in main without a launchpad bug based MIR process.
 Some have mailing list posts which can serve as a base, but some have nothing at all for auditability.